Xv-yn/University/MIMI2002/week2.md

 Viruses are extremely small to "see" a viral particle, an electron microscope MUST be used.

+## The Characteristics of Living Things

+Viruses do not meet the criteria for living things.
+As seen below:

+- [ ] Cellular Organization
+  - All living things are made of one or more cells (the basic unit of life).

+- [ ] Metabolism (Energy Use)
+  - They take in energy and materials (like food, light, or chemicals) and convert them into usable forms to grow, move, or repair themselves.

+- [ ] Homeostasis (Internal Regulation)
+  - They maintain stable internal conditions (like temperature, pH, water balance) even when the outside environment changes.

+- [ ] Growth and Development
+  - They grow (increase in size/number of cells) and often undergo development (changing form or abilities as they mature).

+- [ ] Response to Stimuli
+  - They sense and react to changes in their environment (like plants bending toward light, or animals responding to danger).

+- [x] Reproduction (with a caveat)
+  - They can make new individuals, either sexually (two parents) or asexually (one parent).

+- [x] Adaptation / Evolution
+  - Populations of living things change over generations through evolution, adapting to their environment

 ## Structure fo a Virus

 - Viruses have a nucleic acid genome or either DNA or RNA